lampapps/paintballreview/_posts/2018-12-30-dye-if-mask.md

 ---
 I personally hate the Dye I5 because it fits close to face.
 If you like a close-fitting mask because it makes you feel more protected then buy it.
 There are many people that love the Dye I5.

-Because the mask is closer to your face it reduces the breathability and creates an echo when talking.
+Because the mask is close to the face it reduces the breathability and creates an echo when talking.
 What I like most about the mask is the head strap; it uses a ratchet strap system, which is very comfortable and super easy to adjust for the perfect fit.
 I like it so much I put the Dye I5 strap on my JT Proflex.
 Another thing I like about the I5 is that it is super easy to change the lens out.

 ##### What we like